dglazier/clas12root/README.md

          clas12reader c12("file.hipo",{0,1,6});

-You can insepct the code [$CLAS12ROOT/RunRoot/Ex1_CLAS12Reader.C](https://github.com/jeffersonlab/clas12root/blob/master/RunRoot/Ex1_CLAS12Reader.C) for more guidance on how to use it.
+You can inspect the code [$CLAS12ROOT/RunRoot/Ex1_CLAS12Reader.C](https://github.com/jeffersonlab/clas12root/blob/master/RunRoot/Ex1_CLAS12Reader.C) for more guidance on how to use it.

 To run: